S-Dey/Udacity-Linux-Server-Configuration-Project/README.md

    subhadeep@subhadeep-VirtualBox:~$ ssh root@206.189.151.124 -p 2200
    ```

-   You should experience an error like this
+   You should experience an error like this:
    ```
    root@206.189.151.124: Permission denied (publickey).
    ```